 The immune system on the whole targets muscle.
-Circulating auto-antibodies to sarcolemmal antigens in Newfoundlands, Boxers and Hungarian Viszlas and an increased risk of polymyositis in in major histocompatibility complex-2 (MHC-2) haplotype in the Hungarian Viszla.
+Circulating auto-antibodies to sarcolemmal antigens in Newfoundlands, Boxers and Hungarian Vizslas and an increased risk of polymyositis in in major histocompatibility complex-2 (MHC-2) haplotype in the Hungarian Vizsla.
 Under the microscope, non-angular muscle fiber atrophy, myonecrosis and cellular infiltration, regenerating muscle fibers, the increased endo/perimysial connective tissue, muscle fibrosis and vacuolation of muscle fibers are all structural changes that can be seen.
 Histopathologically, B cells are rarely identified in muscle from individuals affected with polymyositis, unlike from those muscles suffering from Masticatory Muscle Myositis.

 What tests can we do in our hospital to help us reach a presumptive diagnosis, without anything fancy?